secretstartups/handbook/content/handbook/finance/financial-planning-and-analysis/_index.md

 ## FP&A Processes

-### Plan
+### Annual Operating Plan ("AOP")

-- **What**: The Plan includes the annual strategy, business plans/budgets for each function, plans for how we will achieve our key metrics and forecasts for all of our key metrics.
-The Plan is a three statement (Income Statement, Balance Sheet, and Statement of Cash Flow), non-GAAP bottoms-up plan that spans the current fiscal year.
+- **What**: The AOP includes the annual strategy, business plans/budgets for each function, plans for how we will achieve our key metrics and forecasts for all of our key metrics.
+The AOP is a three statement (Income Statement, Balance Sheet, and Statement of Cash Flow), non-GAAP bottoms-up plan that spans the current fiscal year.
 The revenue is forecast off of the bookings plan and expenses are planned at the headcount and vendor level.
-- **Purpose**: GitLab's Plan identifies GitLab's company goals for the next year and strategies for achieving them.
+- **Purpose**: GitLab's AOP identifies GitLab's company goals for the next year and strategies for achieving them.
 Provide guidelines to understand how much capital is needed to achieve these goals.
-- **Governance**: The Plan is approved by the board of directors every year.
+- **Governance**: The AOP is approved by the board of directors every year.

 #### Annual Planning Steps